YaoyiW27/Blog/content/tech/CS61B.md

 Notice that in Java, the `main` method is defined within a class.

-If you are coding in IntelliJ, you can actually “play” the `main` method!
-IntelliJ will display a green play button to the left of the `main` method’s signature.
+If you are coding in IntelliJ, you can actually "play" the `main` method!
+IntelliJ will display a green play button to the left of the `main` method's signature.
 Click it to run the code inside.

 ### Programs
-Let’s look at some Java programs that use data structures and classes.
+Let's look at some Java programs that use data structures and classes.
 Here are some simple ones that you might find yourself referring to if you forget how to do something.

 #### Index of Minimum of a List of Numbers
 **python:**